FlagrantGarden/leanpub-factions/manuscript/m2-skirmish-rules.md

 If successful and Rallying, the Group is no longer Shaken.

 If failed but the final result is greater than 0 the Group Retreats and becomes Shaken (if already Shaken, they lose 1 R instead).
-If the final result is 0 or less, remove the Group from play.
+If the final result is 0 or less, the Group is Routed.

 ## Shaken Groups {#shaken-Groups}